NomicFoundation/hardhat/docs/guides/migrate-from-buidler.md

 If you prefer to keep it, you should base it on the template presented [here](./typescript.md#customizing-typescript-with-a-tsconfig-json-file).
 Just make sure you removed all the `type-extension.d.ts` files, and keep your config file in your `files` field.

+Finally, if your config has the `BuidlerConfig` type, you should change it to `HardhatUserConfig`.

 ## Updating your `console.sol` imports